The ${\rm PSL}(2,\mathbb{R})^2$-configuration space of four points in the torus $S^1\times S^1$: Introduction

-{\it Acknowledgements:} Part of this work was carried out while the author visited University of Zurich; hospitality is gratefully appreciated.
+{\it Acknowledgements:} The author was supported by the Medicus program, Grant Nr.
+83765.
+Part of this work was carried out while the author visited the University of Zurich; hospitality is gratefully appreciated.
 The author also wishes to thank Viktor Schroeder and Jonas Beyrer for fruitful discussions.